sameer2803/nat/intl.en-US/Product Introduction/What is NAT Gateway.md

 ![](http://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/13979/4440_en-US.png)

-As an Internet gateway, public IP addresses are required to make NAT Gateway fucntion normally.
+As an Internet gateway, public IP addresses are required to make NAT Gateway function normally.
 You can bind an Elastic IP Address \(EIP\) to a NAT Gateway as a public IP to use.

 **Note:**  If your account has a purchased NAT bandwidth package before January 26, 2018, you still need to use the bandwidth package to provide public IPs.
 Open a ticket if you want to bind an EIP to NAT Gateway.